thgeom/tga-traverse/README.md

 # From parameter file
 # the working directory, control point file and observation data file have been defined as
 # "WorkDirectory", "ControlPointFile" and "ObservDataFile"; the example files are included (travlbr2.csv & trav-1.csv)
-# For traverse adjustmet, compass rule has been used in computation process.
+# For traverse adjustmet, compass rule has been used in computation processes.
 # The Excel file report shall be generated as a rusult of computation (as defined by "OutputFile")